siuyin/personal-assistant/README.md

 When I request for my activity log
 Then I should see a record of my activities.

+#### Scenario: Learn my activities
+Given I am a busy individual
+And I have a software agent that has recorded my activity log When I ask for suggestions on a given topic
+Then I should see a list of suggestions listed in relevance order based on the patterns in the data of my activity log.

 #### Scenario: Act on my commands
 Given I am a busy individual
 And I have a software Agent watching / listening for my commands